 We hope you’ve picked up some ideas from this article that will help you better organize your digital files.
 As long as you follow the rules in the beginning and set up an effective hierarchy, file and directory organization is a breeze.

-For more in-depth training on file organization and file search, make sure to check out our training courses inside The Dojo, our exclusive members-only community that is jam-packed with trainings, courses, masterclasses, podcasts, coaching calls, action plans, and productivity-focused individuals just like you.
+For more in-depth training on file organization and file search, make sure to check out our training courses inside The Productivity Academy, our exclusive members-only community that is jam-packed with trainings, courses, masterclasses, podcasts, coaching calls, action plans, and productivity-focused individuals just like you.

 If you want more articles and tips like these, let us know where we can send them to: